Once sunburn occurs, you can't do much to limit damage to your skin. But the following tips may reduce your pain and discomfort:

 - Take a pain reliever.
 Over-the-counter pain relievers, such as ibuprofen and naproxen, may help control pain until redness and soreness subside.

-- Apply cold compresses — such as a towel dampened with cool tap water — to the affected skin.
+- Cool the skin.
+Apply to the affected skin a cool compress — such as a towel dampened with cool tap water.
 Or take a cool bath or shower.

 - Treat peeling skin gently.
 Within a few days, the affected area may begin to peel.
 This is simply your body's way of getting rid of the top layer of damaged skin.
 While your skin is peeling, continue to use moisturizing cream.